katharinedickson/Katharine-Dickson/README.md

 ## Research

-As a researcher in the O'Malley lab,
+As a researcher in the O'Malley lab, test test test

 ## Advocacy